 The IEEE Computer Society is the world's leading membership organization dedicated to computer science and technology.
 Serving more than 60,000 members, the IEEE Computer Society is the trusted information, networking, and career-development source for a global community of technology leaders that includes researchers, educators, software engineers, IT professionals, employers, and students.

-- Sans Cyber Quest
+- US Cyber Challenge: Cyber Quest

 Cyber Quests are a series of fun but challenging on-line competitions allowing participants to demonstrate their knowledge in a variety of information security realms.
 Each quest features an artifact for analysis, along with a series of quiz questions.
 Some quests focus on a potentially vulnerable sample web server as the artifact, challenging participants to identify its flaws using vulnerability analysis skills.
 Other quests are focused around forensic analysis, packet capture analysis, and more.
 The quests have varying levels of difficulty and complexity, with some quests geared toward beginners, while others include more intermediate and ultimately advanced material.